jajir/hellogo/README.md

 # Hellogo
 This program is playground in golang with LEGO EV3.
-It's based on library [github.com/ev3go/ev3dev][2].
+This project is based on great project [ev3dev.org][5].
+This porgram use golang library [github.com/ev3go/ev3dev][2].
 Program `print` could print simple drawing with [jkbrickworks.com/telegraph-machine-and-printer/][1].

 ## How to build programs and deploy them to EV3